brummer10/XUiDesigner/README.md

 ## Goal
 Provide a easy to use GUI generator tool to create X11 UI's for LV2 plugins.
-Currently only libxputty is supported, but the generated GUI C file could be used probably with other widget tool-kits as well, just a wrapper file is needed to translate the generated file to the needs of a toolkit.

 ## Currently state
 XUiDesigner parse the ttl file from a selected plugin and generate the needed controller widgets.